Rollei 35: Use of the Rollei 35 today

 The Rollei 35, Rollei 35 S and Rollei 35 T use a MR-9 mercury-battery with 1.35 volts, which is no longer produced due to environmental considerations.
-But there are alternatives available.
-A zinc-air cell also provides 1.35 volts, yet with a limited usage time of 1 to 6 months after first activation depending on the design of the cell.
-Otherwise the light meter may be adjusted for use of mercury-free silver-oxide batteries.
+Alternatives are available: a zinc-air cell also provides 1.35 volts, yet with a limited usage time of 1 to 6 months after first activation depending on the design of the cell.
+Otherwise, the light meter may be adjusted for use with mercury-free silver-oxide batteries.
 Without adjusting, the higher voltage of 1.55 volts would lead to overexposure by 2 to 3 aperture steps.
 An adapter to fit the smaller silver-oxide battery to the battery compartment is required.
-The closest one in size to the original MR-9 would be SR-44.
+The closest battery in size to the original MR-9 would be SR-44.
 Alkaline batteries such as the LR-9 a.k.a.
 PX 625U can not be used, since alkaline cells do not provide constant voltage and will lead to underexposure after becoming half-depleted.
 Another option is the adaption of the camera for 1,5 V batteries by a Rollei workshop.

+As of November 2023, Mint Camera is working on an improved version of the Rollei 35 with additional features such as autofocus and built-in flash.